mattconners/mattconners.github.io/docs/RegressionusingMatrixAlgebra.md

 #### Solve for B
 Y = XB
 First we put X into a square matrix.
-We can do that by multiplying by the transpose $X^`$ which gives us a 2x2 matrix
+We can do that by multiplying by the transpose $X^{\`}$ which gives us a 2x2 matrix
 $X^` Y = (X^` X) B$
 <br>Next, to isolate B we'll divide both sides by $(X^`{X})$ (this is the same as multiplying both sides by $(X^`{X})^{-1}$
 $(X^`{X})^{-1} (X^`{Y}) = (X^`{X})^{-1} (X^` X) B$